Capture controls

 You decide when recording runs

 You are always in control of what Overshow captures.
-When you pause, the app stops screen capture and audio recording for Overshow’s indexing pipeline.
+When you pause, the app stops screen capture and any active meeting audio for Overshow’s indexing pipeline.
 Nothing new enters the local index while paused. there is no background “light” capture mode that contradicts the paused state.

 How to pause and resume